 Resources » School Projects » Zoology Projects

-Liver is the largest and most important digestive gland of human body.
+Liver is the largest and most important gland of human body.
 Liver perform many functions.
 If you want to know more information like position of liver, internal structure of liver, function of liver, disease caused by liver then read this article.
 I have provided detail information of liver which would be helpful for the zoology students.

 Location and internal structure